envs-net/matrix-doc/docs/advanced/abuse_management.md

 after this step, the room is protected.

+## additional enabled Protections

+- `MessageIsVoiceProtection` - If a user posts a voice message, that message will be redacted.
+No bans are issued.

 ## Access Control List's (ACL) *(ban lists)*

 *These lists contain the entries about banned users and servers.*